 “for travellers looking for more than a whistle-stop tour of Australia”.

-“In Loving Country, Bruce and Vicky hope that all communities will be heard when they tell their stories, and that these stories and the country from which they have grown will be honoured.
-Readers are encouraged to discover sacred Australia by reconsidering the accepted history, and hearing diverse stories of her Indigenous peoples.
+“In Loving Country, Bruce and Vicky hope that all communities will be heard when they tell their stories, and that these stories and the country from which they have grown will be honored.
+Readers are encouraged to discover sacred Australia by reconsidering the accepted history and hearing diverse stories of her Indigenous peoples.
 It is a roadmap to communication and understanding, between all peoples and country, to encourage environmental and social change.”
 Amazon

 “The type of book that could be updated on a regular basis and ensure it is in all schools and regional info centres” Gordon Ross, Amazon Review

 If you’re searching for accommodation for your trip in Australia, this resource is for you!
-Best affordable accommodation

 Travel Australia books will inform you to save time and money, provide safety and tips and information on sights, food, experiences you may not have seen.